shefaam/rbk4-summery-assessment/JOZAA.md

 10- insertAllPokemon.js

 I go to pray I come now :)

 11- lets continue with data pase and render it

-12- finish the controll as i Know and undstanding in mongoo nut i cant test it becuase i dont finish the conicteng this yet
+12- finish the controll as i Know and undstanding in mongoo but i cant test it becuase i dont finish the conicteng this yet

+I go to break some time then i will back

+I am baaaaaack

+13- start for the router files

-******Note: I have error for connect the file with html
+******Note: I have error for connect the file with html must solve when reach it

-NOTE : Really thanks for all supporting and this assessment it is to enjoy I dont feel about the time but I ish to undestand the steps before 1:38 PM :( but any way I am so enjoy to see how I will be good when use only the offical documntion
+NOTE : Really thanks for all supporting and this assessment it is to enjoy I dont feel about the time but I wish to understand the steps before 1:38 PM :( but any way I am so enjoy to see how I will be good when use only the offical documntion